kitconcept/plone.restapi-react-tutorial/README.md

 ------------

 Before we can start, you need Node.js 6 and the Node package manager (npm) installed.
 Please check https://nodejs.org for install instructions.
-To ease development with multiple Node versions, we recommend to use nvm.
+To ease development with multiple Node versions, we recommend to use nvm (https://github.com/creationix/nvm).

-We will also use the yarn package manager from Facebook which provides you with repeatable and stable builds, amongst other features.
+We will also use the yarn package manager (https://yarnpkg.com/en/) which provides you with repeatable and stable builds, amongst other features.
 To install yarn globally run:

   $ npm install yarn -g